yogeshluthra/jekyll-now/_posts/2017-07-19-Expectation_Maximization.md

 Now lets see this algorithm fitting 5-Gaussians (K=5) on a gray-scale image shown below.
 Size of this image=300KB
 ![alt text]({{site.url}}/images/road.png "Road"){:height="200px" width="200px"}
 \\
-After running EM algorithm on this image, trying to 5-Gaussians, we get following compressed image=100KB
+After running EM algorithm on this image, trying to fit 5-Gaussians, we get following compressed image=100KB
 (Note that actual storage size on disk < 10KB, as this image is actually stored as:
 1. an array of 8 bit integers, each location specifying which cluster it belongs to (that is, most likely Gaussian for that data point).
 2. And only 15 64-bit floating point numbers, with 5 for $$\pi$$, 5 for $$\mu$$, 5 for $$\sigma^2$$.)